dev-workshops/one-day-android/02-day-one-afternoon.md

 You can switch to a different branch with the `git checkout <branch-name>` command.

-Everyone please checkout branch `user-input`.
+Everyone please checkout branch `feature/user-input`.
 Notice that this branch contains another test file `MathTest`, and that it is broken.
 Your task: Fix the test!

 Create a function that takes as parameters two numbers, and returns the product of those numbers.
 Run the android unit test and assert that your new function works as expected.